OpenGene/OpenGene.jl/README.md

 This project is just started and it need more bioinformaticians to contribute.
 If you want to be an author of OpenGene, please open an issue, or make a pull request.

 If you are looking for BAM/SAM read/write, see [OpenGene/HTSLIB](https://github.com/OpenGene/HTSLIB.jl)
+Bug reports and feature requests, please [file an issue](https://github.com/OpenGene/OpenGene.jl/issues/new)

 ## Add OpenGene
 ```julia